Particles

 A particle structure may have multiple typed properties, allowing for different orthogonal classifications of particles.

-If a particle type’s name corresponds to a standard chemical element, OVITO automatically assigns default values for display color, display radius, van der Waals radius, and mass – based on an internal database of presets.
-You can change these defaults using the presets menu (see screenshot) or the application settings dialog.
+If a type’s name matches a standard chemical symbol, OVITO automatically assigns default values for display color, display radius, van der Waals radius, and mass – based on an internal database of chemical element presets.
+You can change these defaults in the application settings dialog.

-Additionally, you can predefine attributes for user-defined or unnamed particle types (e.g., “Type 1”, “Type 2”), which is useful when loading files that contain only numeric type identifiers, such as LAMMPS dump files.
+Furthermore, it is possible to predefine attributes for numeric (unnamed) particle types (e.g., “Type 1”, “Type 2”), which is useful when loading files that contain only numeric type identifiers instead of type names, such as LAMMPS dump files.

 See also